 Thirdly, Humanism focuses on man’s dignity.

 However, it does not mean that propagates of Humanism eschewed religion.
-They still viewed and venerated religion as a means by which man connects to his maker-God.
+They still viewed and venerated religion as a means by which man connects to his maker God.
 This shift was evident in many scholastic spheres as many medieval subjective conclusions witnessed relegation.
 The focus shifted to studying ancient texts and conclusions driven from empirical evidence.

 Early humanist scholars such as Petrarch and Boccaccio from Florence led the search of ancient classical texts.
 The humanist movement also endeavored to translate the text into copies that the citizens could easily understand by focusing on eloquence and clarity.